Powertec Workbench Levergym – The BEST Complete Guide – 2024

 Jammer Arms

-Jammer Arms are something that came out and people THOUGHT they’d be a solid replacement for something like the Powertec Levergym.
+Jammer Arms are something that came out and people THOUGHT they’d be a solid replacement for something like the Powertec Workbench Levergym.
 The problem was that they were expensive, weren’t very adjustable, and felt pretty forced.
-Basically, you took a power rack and added arms, but that wasn’t even close to a levergym.
+Basically, you took a power rack and added arms, but that wasn’t even close to a Powertec Workbench Levergym.
 Since they dropped, they gained traction in their adjustability with the various articulating handle options as well as the trolley systems available.
-The price is still pretty outrageous, but it is at least still somewhat cheaper than the Levergym.
+The price is still pretty outrageous, but it is at least still somewhat cheaper than the Powertec Workbench Levergym.

 Solutions